dgcuff/montypython-repository/sourcematerials.md

 # Original Monty Python Source Materials

+## _Monty Python and the Holy Grail_
+The screenplay for _Monty Python and the Holy Grail_ was not included in/among the sketches, even though it had some bits of the movie.
+I don't remember where I picked it up, but the [introduction]() document speaks to the nature of the screenplay and how it may vary from the theatrical release.

+## Monty Python's _Life of Brian_
+Most of the material is sourced from a [sister site](), though some transcriptions were included in the sketch data listed below.

+## Monty Python's _The Meaning of Life_
+Most of the material is sourced from a [sister site](), though some transcriptions were included in the sketch data listed below.

+## Monty Python Transcribed Skits and Sketches
 Among the many files of the source materials is the index, the contents of which identifies many of the files in the archive along with a list of contributors and other various banter:

 ```